 An additional innovation being piloted in Sunderland is solar-powered, smart compactor bins, which have been installed across the city this summer.
 The bins include a solar-powered ram which compacts the waste inside, increasing their capacity so that they can store up five times more waste than standard.
 The smart compactor bins are contained within ordinary wheelie bins, making them compatible with the council’s existing equipment, and sensors on the bins communicate how much waste is inside so that they can be emptied in a timely and more efficient manner.

 Looking forward, BAI and Sunderland City Council will be exploring smart technologies to enhance health and social care services.
 This will include scaling assistive technology and installing sensors to support vulnerable people to live independently in their own homes.
 There are also opportunities to improve supply chain agility in local manufacturing, potentially through developing self-driving vehicles, including autonomous heavy goods vehicles, which could transfer parts amongst the North East’s car manufacturing supply chain cluster.
-It is hoped that the innovations set in Sunderland will not only show that these digital technologies can be highly effective, but highlight that they can have huge beneficial impacts on local communities and economies, improving standards of living and public services and enabling businesses to grow.
+It is hoped that the innovations set in Sunderland will not only show that these digital technologies can be highly effective but highlight that they can have huge beneficial impacts on local communities and economies, improving standards of living and public services and enabling businesses to grow.
 Having seen Sunderland’s successes, other cities across the UK and the world may follow in adopting the same advanced smart city vision.

 To learn more about our project with Sunderland City Council, watch our video.